Conjugacy problem in groups with quadratic Dehn function: Introduction

-The phenomenon that large area of a van Kampen diagram is concentrated in a few large standard subdiagrams is interesting and seems to be very common.
-For example, we proved similar facts for van Kampen diagrams over presentations satisfying the small cancelation condition $C(p)-T(q)$ in the the CAT(0) case $\frac 1p+\frac 1q=\frac 12$ in \cite{OS-17}.
+By \cite{OS06}, the Dehn function of the group $S$ corresponding to $\ms$ is at least $n^2\log n\gg n^2$.
+But we prove in the paper that most of the area in van Kampen diagrams of large area over $\ms$ is concentrated in a few standard trapezia which we call {\em big trapezia}.
+The phenomenon that large part of the area of a van Kampen diagram is concentrated in a few large standard subdiagrams, is interesting and seems to be very common.
+For example, we proved similar facts for van Kampen diagrams over presentations satisfying the small cancelation condition $C(p)-T(q)$ in the "CAT(0)" case $\frac 1p+\frac 1q=\frac 12$ in \cite{OS-17}.
 In that case the geometric meaning of existence of large standard subdiagram is very close to a popular topic in CAT(0) geometry: "every quasi-flat in the universal cover of the presentation complex is close to a flat" (see a discussion in \cite{OS-17}).
-In the case of $S$-machines, we proved similar facts in \cite{OS06} and \cite{O17}, in both cases, as in the present paper, these were crucial steps in the proofs.
+In the case of $S$-machines, we proved similar facts in \cite{OS06} and \cite{O18}, in both cases, as in the present paper, these were crucial steps in the proofs.

-The big trapezia over $M_5$ must correspond to "very long" computations of $\mmm_5$.
-The $S$-machine $\mmm_5$ is constructed in such a way that long computations $\cal C$ are "normal", that is the start word $w$ of $\cal C$ can be reached by the $S$-machine $\mmm_5$ from some (determined uniquely by the computation) input word $u$ of $\mmm_5$.
-That is another crucial property of $\mmm_5$.

-Then we lower the Dehn function from $\ge n^2\log n$ to $O(n^2)$.
-For this goal we embed $M_5$ in a larger group $G$.
-We extend the $S$-machine $\mmm_5$ to $\mmm=\mmm_6$ and add hub relations to obtain group $G$.
-The hub is the product of $L\gg 1$ copies of the accept word of $\mmm$; for convenience, we use two hubs in this paper, but the second hub relation follows from the other relations of $G$.
-(Note that hub relations are usually used in constructions of groups with undecidable word problem, but the word problem in $G$ is decidable.)
-The hubs and the disks (that are hubs surrounded by $\theta$-annuli) make the areas of trivial over $M$ words quadratic with respect of the presentation of $G$ (another important idea).
-Therefore the presentation of $G$ is highly non-aspherical: the boundaries of the large normal trapezia can be filled both by diagrams with $\sim n^2\log n$ cells and by diagrams with at most $\sim n^2$ cells.
+Big trapezia over $S$ must correspond to "very long" computations of $\ms$.
+Then we augment the $S$-machine $\ms$ by a new $S$-machine $\ms'$ to obtain an $S$-machine $\mmm$.
+As a group $M$ the $S$-machine $\mmm$ is still a multiple HNN extension of a free group.
+The group $G$ is obtained by imposing one relation $W_{ac}^L$ where $L\gg 1$.
+This relation is called the hub.
+The hubs and the disks (that are hubs surrounded by $\theta$-annuli) make the areas of trivial in $M$ words quadratic with respect of the significantly larger \cite{SBR} presentation of $G$ (another important new idea: usually, disks make Dehn functions bigger \cite{SBR}).
+Therefore the presentation of $G$ is highly non-aspherical: the boundaries of the large trapezia can be filled both by diagrams with $\sim n^2\log n$ cells and by diagrams with at most $\sim n^2$ cells.